-Figure 4.8: Network set up for studying the ZRP-IARP
+Figure 4-8: Network set up for studying the ZRP-IARP

 - 1. Grid length: 500m500m. - 2.
 A network scenario is designed in NetSim GUI comprising of 5 Wireless Nodes and one ad-hoc link in the "Mobile Adhoc Network" Network Library. - 3.
 In the General Properties set mobility Model as NO MOBILITY for all devices present in GUI. - 4.
-Configure CBR application from Wireless Nodes 1 to Wireless Nodes 2 with Transport Protocol to UDP in Application Properties - 5.
-Channel characteristics: Path loss only, Path loss model: Log Distance, Path loss exponent: 3. - 6.
-Set ZRP routing protocol under network layer properties in all nodes. - 7.
-Enable Packet Trace. - 8.
-In NetSim GUI Plots are Enabled. - 9.
+The Medium Access Protocol was set to DCF in INTERFACE_1(WIRELESS)-> Datalink layer of all Wireless Nodes - Configure CBR application from Wireless Nodes 1 to Wireless Nodes 2 with Transport Protocol to UDP in Application Properties - 6.
+Channel characteristics: Path loss only, Path loss model: Log Distance, Path loss exponent: 3. - 7.
+Set ZRP routing protocol under network layer properties in all nodes. - 8.
+Enable Packet Trace. - 9.
+In NetSim GUI Plots are Enabled. - 10.
 Run simulation for 10 seconds.

-Output: Open Packet trace and observe Control Packet Type/App Name.
+Open Packet trace and observe Control_Packet_Type/App_Name.

-Figure 4.9: Packet Trace
+Figure 4-9: Packet Trace